 Thomas Drakengren

-Although I don't work in science any more, I've got a fairly recent scientific publication (2005): a chapter in Handbook of Temporal Reasoning in Artificial Intelligence (or pick the Amazon page), together with Peter Jonsson.
+Although I don't work in science any more, I did my PhD in Artificial Intelligence at Linköping University in 1997.
+If you're interested in a summary of what I've done, please have a look at my most recent scientific publication (2005): a chapter in Handbook of Temporal Reasoning in Artificial Intelligence (or pick the Amazon page), together with Peter Jonsson.
 Quite fun to read if you're the kind of person that likes those kinds of things.

 I've got quite a lot of publications from my previous life in science; please check them out if you're interested!